girl-pointing-at-language-vs-dialect-speech-bubbles

 While a supply of already-available literature is certainly a criterion for choosing an “official language,” it also works the other way around.

 Declaring a dialect to be an official language is self-perpetuating, encouraging writers to create works in that language.
-Because the state endorsed “X language” as the official language, all of its official affairs will be written in it.
+Because the state endorsed a certain language as the official language, all of its official affairs will be written in it.

-Despite the last point, there are still others who claim that languages are just inherently more “elegant” or “sophisticated” than dialects.
+Many claim that languages are just inherently more elegant or sophisticated than dialects.

-If one judges this sophistication by the evolved difficulty or complexity of the language, then Archia dialect spoken in a mountain region of Russia—would make your French homework look like a chew toy.
+But if you judge this sophistication by the evolved difficulty or complexity of the language, then Archia dialect spoken in a mountain region of Russia—would make your French homework look like child’s play.

-Archi has a great number of phonemes, a grueling morphology and conjugation forms where a single verb root can produce around 1,502,839 forms.
+Archi has a great number of phonemes (sounds) and so many conjugation forms, a single verb can produce around 1,502,839 forms.

-For example, Chinese has over 50,000 characters (but only 2,000-3,000 are needed to read a newspaper.)
+For example, Chinese has over 50,000 characters.
 It’s also a tonal language.
-This means a single syllable like “ma,” depending on how you pronounce it, can either mean “mother,” “horse” or something else.
+This means a single syllable like “ma,” depending on how you pronounce it, can either mean “mother,” “horse” or something else completely.

 What’s the Difference Between a Dialect and an Accent?